-If you would like information on the sacraments at St. Dominic, you may call the rectory at (718) 384-0215 or submit an email inquiry, and you will be contacted by a member of the parish staff.
+If you would like information on the sacraments at Most Holy Trinity – St. Mary, you may call the Religious Education Office at (718) 486-6276 or submit an email inquiry, and you will be contacted by a member of the parish staff.
 Thank you for your interest.

 The word Sacrament comes from the Latin word sacramentum, which means a sign of the sacred.
 The seven sacraments are ceremonies that point to what is sacred and significant for us as Christians.
 They are special occasions for experiencing Gods saving presence.
 If you learn more about the sacraments, you can celebrate them more fully.

 Baptisms are scheduled on Sundays and are to be celebrated during Mass.
 Parents must register their children for baptism.
 Please contact the parish office (718) 384-0215 in order to make an appointment to register.

 The parents of the child, ideally registered members of our parish, must be practicing Catholics.
 Godparents must bring a letter from their parish stating that they too are practicing Catholics and are qualified to serve in this important role.